lmparppei/Beat/README.md

 ## Post-mortem

-**Beat is an anti-capitalist venture**.

-Beat will stay free and open source forever.
+**Beat is an anti-capitalist venture**, and will stay free (as in freedom) and open source forever.
+I'm sorry it's only available for Apple devices, which waters down the anti-capitalist stance.

 I came to filmmaking from a DIY & underground art scene, which works on very different rules than the film industry.
 We desperately need new voices and new people to tell their own stories instead of all the established middle-class white people — including me.
-A free screenwriting app might not be the thing that helps you to break through, but it's a start, if you are able to afford (or steal) a Mac.
-Don't steal it from an individual, though.
+A free or affordable screenwriting app might not be the thing that helps you to break through, but it's a start, if you are able to afford (or steal) a Mac.
+Apple's phones fit into your pocket even more nicely, if you know what I mean.
+Don't steal from an individual, though.

+**HOWEVER:** To fund the development, the binary for iOS release is currently distributed with a single lifetime fee.
+This is because Finnish law doesn't allow me to receive donations for my work, and because the iOS port was created due to popular demand.
+It is open source, though, so you can compile it yourself and install it on your own device.

-If you are here just to steal some code for your own Fountain editor, note that the code is licensed under GPL (v3), so you will need to share your derivative work publicly.
+If you are here just to steal some code for your own Fountain editor, do note that the code is licensed under GPL (v3), so you will need to share your derivative work publicly.

 The app has been cooked up through trial and error, and might be rough around the edges, but it is -- above all -- a labour of love.
 At times, to vent my frustration, I've included quotes from my favourite poets as comments in the code.
 They include Forough Farrokhzad, Marina Tsvetayeva, Charles Bukowski and myself.
 All apologies.